kgiori/things-gateway-guide/gateway-user-guide.md

 ## IX.
 Support

-For support, please sign up to our IoT Discourse forum (https://discourse.mozilla.org/c/iot) or email iot@mozilla.com or post issues on [github](https://github.com/mozilla-iot/gateway/issues).
+For support, please sign up to our IoT Discourse forum (https://discourse.mozilla.org/c/iot) or email iot@mozilla.com or join us on Mozilla IRC #iot channel or post issues on [github](https://github.com/mozilla-iot/gateway/issues).

-## Appendix: More on Pairing and Unpairing Smart Devices
+## Appendix: Tips on Pairing and Unpairing Smart Devices

-💡💡💡💡💡💡💡💡💡💡💡💡
+Although you typcially can follow manufacturer instructions to pair and unpair devices, there are additional tricks to discovering devices.
+Some devices have a "chain link" or other button that you should click when you are ready to scan for the new device.
+Other products have reset buttons that you have to hold for some period of time to reset the device.
+Still others require multiple power cycles, double-button presses and various schemes.
+Unfortunately there is no common approach across a broad spectrum of device makers!
+Our supported devices wiki will likely be your best bet to see methods that have work for us.